 - Include the Correctional Mental Health Care Conference on your company calendar on your website, if applicable.

 - Add information about the conference to your organization's intranet calendar.

-- Use social media such as Facebook, Twitter and LinkedIn to publicize your plans to present.
+- Use social media such as Facebook and LinkedIn to publicize your plans to present.

 - Develop and distribute a press release.

-- A PDF of the conference preliminary program is available for distribution to your professional contacts.
+- Distribute the PDF of the conference preliminary program to your professional contacts.

 Reach Your Customers and Prospects

-Put your products and services in front of this dedicated audience of mental health professionals in a cost-effective easy set-up tabletop exhibit.
-For more information on sponsorships, advertising or exhibiting, contact Sales Manager Carmela Barhany at Sales@ncchc.org or 773-880-1460, ext 298.
+Put your products and services in front of this dedicated audience of mental health professionals in a cost-effective, easy set-up tabletop exhibit.
+They want to see you!
+For more information on sponsorships, advertising or exhibiting, contact Sales Manager Carmela Barhany at email@example.com or 773-880-1460, x-298.

 Download the banner or logo of your choice for use in your conference exhibition promotional efforts.
 Right click on the desired link and "Save target as..."
 Files are in jpg format but may be converted to other formats or resized as necessary.
 Images below are reduced in size and shown for illustration purposes.